-A recent discovery made by Ukrainian authorities has uncovered Sony PS4 consoles being used for criminal purposes.
+A recent discovery made by Ukrainian authorities sees Sony's consoles being used for more criminal purposes this time.

 According to a report by Eurogamer, the Security Service of Ukraine (SBU) announced that it had shut down a warehouse that housed 3,800 units of PlayStation 4 consoles.
 However, the initial report mentioned that the perpetrators used the seized units for mining cryptocurrency.

 In a weird and convoluted way, this confirms that players can still earn high-value cards in Electronic Arts' popular FIFA video game sports series.

-Of course, to earn enough in-game currency to bid on the cards that you want in FIFA, an operation similar to what was just uncovered is necessary.
+Of course, to earn enough in-game currency to bid on the cards that you want in FIFA, an extensive operation similar to what the Ukrainian authorities just uncovered is necessary.

 Basically, what the PS4s did was to play games all day and rack up as much in-game currency as possible.
 Once it had earned enough points, the operators would buy the best and most valuable player cards on the account then put the said account for sale on the black market for profit.